EPCCed/intro_to_cp2k/day1/README.md

 Quickstep uses a multi-grid system for mapping the product Gaussians onto the real space grid(s).
 The energy cutoff sets the planewave cutoff in Ry.
 A larger cutoff translates to a finer multi-grid.
 If the grid is too coarse then the calculation may become inaccurate.
-Howver increasing the CUTOFF increases the time spent converging the SCF, as the grid becomes finer, so using an arbitrarily large CUTOFF is not ideal.
-Choosing the correct value for the CUTOFF is  an important step when running a CP2K calculation and should usually be done whenever changing the system set up or basis set.
+However increasing the `CUTOFF` increases the time spent converging the SCF, as the grid becomes finer, so using an arbitrarily large `CUTOFF` is not ideal.
+Choosing the correct value for the `CUTOFF` is  an important step when running a CP2K calculation and should usually be done whenever changing the system set up or basis set.

-To converge the `CUTOFF` you will perform a series of calculations to find the total energy with different values for the CUTOFF in the input file and then check the convergence of the energy.
-We will use the following CUTOFF values to give a good range:- `100, 200, 300, 400, 500, 600, 700, 800, 900, 1000, 1100, 1200`
+To converge the `CUTOFF` you will perform a series of calculations to find the total energy with different values for the `CUTOFF` in the input file and then check the convergence of the energy.
+We will use the following `CUTOFF` values to give a good range:- `100, 200, 300, 400, 500, 600, 700, 800, 900, 1000, 1100, 1200`
 For ease of use the set up of the input files will be done with a script - `gen_cutoff.sh`.
 All this does is create directories for each CUTOFF value and fill them with the input file where the CUTOFF value has been correctly set.
 The jobscript `cp2k-job-2.sh` that runs the CP2K jobs also extracts the energies and run times.